 On 18 April 2016, U.S. Attorney Peter W. Gaeta as added to the prosecution team.

 On 15 June, the U.S. Attorney's office submitted a proposed settlement to pay some of Boye's forfeited assets to the Crescent Hollow Condominium Association in connection with the house at 25 Crescent Hollow Court (see above).
 The stipulation, which was accepted by Judge Wolfson the following day, will award around $70,000 to the Association for uninsured damages, attorney's fees and back dues.
 This money will come from forfeited assets which would have been paid to Timor-Leste as restitution for losses from Boye's crimes.

 Boye's trials concluded around the same time as the disputes over the tax assessments he instigated against ConocoPhillips and other oil companies were resolved.
 The companies were dissatisfied with 2013 rulings by courts in Timor-Leste, and appealed to arbitration in Singapore.
 Timor-Leste refunded $25 million to ConocoPhillips in February 2015, but most cases remained unresolved until Timor-Leste and ConocoPhillips jointly announced the settlement of "several significant tax disputes" in February 2016, and the arbitration panel ruled on the remaining dispute the following month.
-Timor-Leste began refunding over-collected taxes by deducting them from ConocoPhillips's monthly royalty payments.
+Timor-Leste began refunding over-collected taxes by deducting them from Bayu-Undan's monthly royalty and tax payments.
 La'o Hamutuk understands that the total amount to be returned to ConocoPhillips is at least $150 million.
-An initial $28 million was deducted in February and March 2016, although declining oil production and revenues have reduced the amount available for deduction since then.
-Another page on this site has much more about the tax cases.
+More than $100 million was deducted between February and September 2016, and the repayments continue.
+Another page on this website has more about the tax cases.